Understanding the Wildfire Risk

 • Information Distribution: Provide residents with educational materials that outline best practices for wildfire prevention and preparedness.
 These can be distributed via email, posted on the community website, or handed out during HOA meetings.

-• HOA Emergency Page: Your HOA website should feature a dedicated emergency page that provides up-to-date information on wildfire risks, preparedness tips, evacuation routes, and emergency contacts.
+• HOA Emergency Page: Your HOA website should feature a dedicated emergency page that provides up-to-date HOA Disaster Communication on wildfire risks, preparedness tips, evacuation routes, and emergency contacts.
 This page should be easily accessible and regularly updated with relevant information, especially during wildfire season.

 • Voluntary Fire Mitigation Projects: Encourage residents to participate in community-wide fire mitigation projects, such as brush clearing days or tree-trimming events.
 These projects not only reduce fire risk but also foster a sense of community and shared responsibility.